 - STaC (Sectional Tournament at Clubs) results can be accessed at the Find a STaC page

 - For club results, please ask your club’s manager or director.

 How often are masterpoints credited to my record?

 Results are posted as they are received here at ACBL headquarters.
 This means that tournaments are normally posted on the Monday or Tuesday following the tournament and will show up on your record the day after they are posted.
-Clubs report on a monthly basis — reports are due in Memphis by the 10th of the following month.
+Clubs report on a monthly basis — reports are due to ACBL Headquarters by the 10th of the following month.